Like the Race Guide? Think something’s missing? Let us know on Twitter at @PAMotorSpeedway!

 Precise Racing Products RUSH DIRT Late Model Series are fabricated cars similar to the Super Late Models.
 However, these cars use a limited horsepower engine that cannot be modified.
 Their average speed is about 110 miles per hour.

 Sunoco Race Fuels Sportsman are similar to 1970s-era late models.
 They have a stock frame, but have different combinations of engine, weight, spoiler, and tires.
 Drivers can use a crate engine or build their own.
 Their average speed is about 100 miles per hour.

 The PENN OHIO Pro Stock series visits PPMS annually to take on the PPMS Sportsman Cars.
 These are very exciting highly competitive events.

-Miley BP Car Wash Hobby Stocks are entry-level cars which are essentially street cars with safety equipment added.
+Miley Truck Rental Hobby Stocks are entry-level cars which are essentially street cars with safety equipment added.
 Most have 305 V8 Chevy engines.
 They weigh 3200 pounds.
 This is a trophy division, which means drivers don’t race for prize money.

 Imperial Heights Garage Young Guns are four cylinder, front wheel drive cars which are modified for safety only.
 It is designed as an entry level class for teenagers starting at 13 years old.
 It is also a trophy division.